 Monitoring may include but is not limited to: written or oral reports, observations, tracking, electronic surveillance (e.g., facility security cameras), and site visits.

-Nordiq Canada and its Members will annually ensure that Participants have received up-to-date training.
+[Club] will annually ensure that Participants have received up-to-date training.
 When the training program has been substantially updated to include new information or resources, or if the Participant’s certification has expired, the Participant will be required to re-take the training.

-Nordiq Canada and its Members will provide annual, up-to-date information on their policies and procedures related to Prohibited Behaviour and Maltreatment.
-Additional training resources may be provided by the Office of the Sport Integrity Commissioner (OSIC) and/or Abuse-Free Sport.
+[Club] will provide annual, up-to-date information on their policies and procedures related to Prohibited Behaviour and Maltreatment.
+Additional training resources may be provided by [relevant Division Member], Nordiq Canada, the Office of the Sport Integrity Commissioner (OSIC) and/or Abuse-Free Sport.

 How to Obtain an E-PIC or VSC